 A training workshop will be held on new POPs inventory procedures for the working groups and national experts identified at the inception workshop.
 Each working group will develop its own workplan, after the training, which will be included in their TORs.
-The working groups will be the main actors of this project component with respect to reviewing the existing national institutional capacities and legislations (component 3) and new POPs inventories.
+The working groups will be the main actors of this project component with respect to reviewing of the existing national institutional capacities and legislations (component 3) and new POPs inventories.
 International experts will conduct the training, which will elaborate on the following:

-- Procedures for gathering new POPs-related information; - •Conducting new POPs inventories of trade, use, stocks and contaminated sites according to new POPs guidelines; - Assessing the national institutional and policy framework; - Assessing the current national level of public awareness on new POPs; - Assessing socio-economic implications of new POPs utilization, elimination and reduction; - Obligations under the SC with respect to new POPs management.
+- procedures for gathering new POPs-related information; - conducting new POPs inventories of trade, use, stocks and contaminated sites according to new POPs guidelines; - assessing the national institutional and policy framework; - assessing the current national level of public awareness on new POPs; - assessing socio-economic implications of new POPs utilization, elimination and reduction; - obligations under the Stockholm Convention with respect to new POPs management.